 Hold on to your devices for as long as possible.
 It’s the single most important thing you can do to reduce digital waste.
 Up to 80% of CO2 and other pollution is caused during the manufacture of a digital device because such devices are both resource intensive from a materials perspective and energy intensive from a manufacturing perspective.

-16 out of 17 of rare earth materials can be found in a typical smartphone.
+Up to 70 materials can be used during the manufacture of a smartphone, for example, with 16 out of 17 of rare earth materials being used.
 Many of these materials are found in wilderness areas and mining them puts an increasing number of our rarest and most beautiful of species at risk.
+According to the 2020 World Wildlife Fund’s Living Planet Report, there has been a 68% average decline of birds,amphibians, mammals, fish, and reptiles since 1970.

 The mining process for many of the materials in our fantastically modern digital devices is often primitive and brutal.
 Common are slave labor, child labor, poor wages, poor safety practices, and little regard for the natural environment.
 But we don’t see this because we outsource our pollution and exploitative practices so that they are borne by the poor and struggling in this world.

-E-waste makes up only 2% of the landfills by mass but creates 70% of the hazardous waste emissions.
+E-waste is the fastest growing waste stream in the world, and accounts for 70% - 80% of the hazardous waste emissions in a particular dump.
 In the UK alone, almost 20,000 tons of batteries are dumped in landfills every year.
 Batteries are the most terrible of waste products.
 The metal exterior will decompose after about 100 years, but the heavy metals inside will never decompose and will poison the environment forever.
+Portable batteries for electronics contain approximately one gram of mercury, an amount that can pollute a quantity of water equivalent to seven bathtubs.
 Always, always properly recycle your batteries.

 Every year, almost $60 billion worth of iron, copper, gold and other precious materials are dumped as e-waste.
 There is about 100 times more gold in a typical ton of e-waste than there is in a ton of gold ore.
 Urban mining.
 Circular economy.
 We are consuming the earth for lazy convenience and creating a global toxic dump that is destroying life on the planet.